Put a Keylogger on a USB key

 A keylogger is a program that allows you to retrieve everything you type on the keyboard : your passwords, your banking information, etc ...
 A malicious person can then find and explore the various logins and passwords of your computer.

-In this article, I will show you a trick that allows you to put a Keylogger on your USB key, which is installed directly on the computer with complete discretion, and which records all keystrokes on the computer.
+In this article, I will show you a trick that allows you to put a Keylogger on your USB key, which is installed directly on the computer in complete discretion, and which records all computer keystrokes.

-For this you will need a USB key and the software Shadow Keylogger.
-The latter is a free, simple and secure keylogger for Windows that lets you record keyboard activity.
+For this you will need a USB stick and the software Shadow Keylogger.
+The latter is a free, simple and safe keylogger for Windows which lets you record keyboard activity.

 How to put a Keylogger on a USB stick?